WazeDev/WME-language-forcer/README.md

 <a href="https://greasyfork.org/fr/scripts/370408-wme-language-forcer">Production script</a>

-To change the language
+To reset the language
 ----------------------
 go to this url : <a>https://www.waze.com/editor/#reset-WME-prefered-language</a>

 Still todo
 ----------

-- Catch when the WME send to the 404 page and if it's a problem with the script, reask the editor to choose a language.
+- Check here the todo/issues list : <a targer="_blank">https://gitlab.com/WMEScripts/WME-language-forcer/issues</a>

 If you find any issue
 ---------------------